graphops/file-hosting-service/docs/server_guide.md

 You hold the key to unlocking the network's true potential.
 By sharing your meticulously indexed data, you become the architect of information accessibility.
 Imagine, your contribution fueling a vibrant ecosystem of knowledge, where fellow indexers can build upon your work, unleashing a torrent of information to the world.
 In return, your generosity is rewarded with precious tokens, a testament to the invaluable role you play in this decentralized revolution.
 Become the data hero we need, and together, let us build a brighter future fueled by open access and boundless knowledge!

-This document provides an overview of the P2P file sharing server, intended for web3 engineers familiar with blockchain nodes and large datasets.
+This document provides an overview of the P2P file sharing server, intended for those familiar with blockchain nodes and large datasets.

 Jump to [Quick Start](###getting-started)